rocketshipapps/hardenedpaste/README.markdown

 that prevents the
 [“pastejacking” exploit](https://github.com/dxa4481/Pastejacking).
 Pastejacking
 otherwise allows a malicious webpage to copy arbitrary content to your clipboard.
-The extension mitigates this threat by providing a shim to override exploitable JavaScript methods and animates a toolbar icon whenever a potential attack is detected and stopped.*
+The extension mitigates this threat by providing a shim that overrides exploitable JavaScript methods.
+Protected Paste’s toolbar icon animates whenever a potential attack is detected and stopped.*

 To get started: